 Whales migrate to find warmer waters to eat and breed and migration patterns vary from species to species.
 This means that year round we can find a destination for you to see whales.
 Vancouver Island and Quebec in Canada, Dominica, Colombia and Baja California in Mexico are all great destinations for whale watching.
 Closer to home, whales can be seen in Scotland, Iceland and the beautiful Azores in the middle of the Atlantic.
-Further afield, Hermanaus in South Africa, Sri Lanka, South Island in New Zealand and Tonga are also reliable destination for spotting these majestic creatures.
+Further afield, Hermanaus in South Africa, Sri Lanka, South Island in New Zealand and Tonga are also reliable destinations for spotting these majestic creatures.
 Please get in touch if you would like to go on a whale watching trip of whatever length and we can advise you where to go.

 To see elephants in the wild head to Chobe National Park, Botswana or Katavia National Park, Tanzania in the dry season.
 Periyar National Park in Kerala, India provides opportunities for viewing Indian elephants in the wild and pygmy elephants can be spotted by the Kinabatangan river in Borneo.
 In Sri Lanka you can see a migratory herd of wild elephants in Minneriya National Park.
 There are some great projects rescuing elephants from camps and circuses, raising orphaned or injured elephants and rebuilding populations decimated by poaching and logging.
 Examples of these include the 500 Elephants Initiative in northern Malawi, Sayaboury’s Elephant Conservation Centre in Hwange National Park, Zimbabwe, the Addo Elephant Park near Port Elizabeth, South Africa and the Elephant Transit Home in Sri Lanka.

 It goes without saying that birds can be found all over the world.
-Our suppliers can organise trips to Abundant colourful birds in Peru, penguin colonies in South Georgia, the Andean Condor in Peru, Africa’s big 6 birds in Kruger National park, Puffins in Iceland, Bale eagles in Yellowstone National park and the flamingos of the Rift Valley in Kenya.
+Our suppliers can organise trips to see abundant colourful birds in Peru, penguin colonies in South Georgia, the Andean Condor in Peru, Africa’s big 6 birds in Kruger National park, Puffins in Iceland, Bale eagles in Yellowstone National park and the flamingos of the Rift Valley in Kenya.
 Closer to home great bird spotting can be had in Lemnos, Lesbos, Crete and many other Greek Islands.
-In Gambia, experienced birdwatching guide Malick Suso lead half and full day birdwatching tours including trips over the border into Senegal.
+In Gambia, experienced birdwatching guide Malick Suso leads half and full day birdwatching tours including trips over the border into Senegal.